Style Guide

 divisions, academic (see also capitalization):

-• Capitalize as proper names, but lowercase informal use; use and, not &, in running text:
+- Capitalize as proper names, but lowercase informal use; use and, not &, in running text:

-• Division of Biology and Biological Engineering; BBE
+- Division of Biology and Biological Engineering; BBE

-but: the biology and biological engineering divisiondivision; the division
+but: the biology and biological engineering divisiondivision; the division - Division of Chemistry and Chemical Engineering; CCE

-but: the chemistry and chemical engineering division; the division
+but: the chemistry and chemical engineering division; the division - Division of Engineering and Applied Science; EAS

-but: the engineering and applied science division; the division
+but: the engineering and applied science division; the division - Division of Geological and Planetary Sciences; GPS

-• Division of the Humanities and Social Sciences (note the); HSS
+but: the geological and planetary sciences division; the division - Division of the Humanities and Social Sciences (note the); HSS

-• Division of Physics, Mathematics and Astronomy (note no serial comma); PMA
+but: the humanities and social sciences division; the division - Division of Physics, Mathematics and Astronomy (note no serial comma); PMA

 but: the physics, mathematics and astronomy division; the division